XIAYM-gh/SittingPlus-uwu/README.md

 # SittingPlus-uwu

-A client-side mod that provides many sitting animations.
+A fabric mod that provides many sitting animations.

 ## Information